ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak811-module/datasheet.md

 - LoRaWAN Activation by OTAA/ABP
 - LoRa Point-to-Point (P2P) communication
 - Easy to use AT Command Set via UART interface with configurable baud rate
-- Maximum output power 100&nbsp;mW (20&nbsp;dBm), adjustable from 5~20&nbsp;dBm
+- Maximum output power 100 mW (20 dBm), adjustable from 5~20 dBm
-- High sensitivity at -148&nbsp;dBm, enabling extremely long-range connectivity
+- High sensitivity at -148 dBm, enabling extremely long-range connectivity
-- Long-range - greater than 15&nbsp;km with optimized antenna
+- Long-range - greater than 15 km with optimized antenna
-- Low power consumption: 11&nbsp;μA on standby
+- Low power consumption: 11 μA on standby
-- Ultra-Low Power Consumption of 11.9&nbsp;μA (down to 1.11&nbsp;μA @ 2.1&nbsp;V) in sleep mode
+- Ultra-Low Power Consumption of 11.9 μA (down to 1.11 μA @ 2.1 V) in sleep mode
-- Multi-channel, dual data buffer (256&nbsp;bytes each)
+- Multi-channel, dual data buffer (256 bytes each)
 - LoRa/FSK/GFSK/OOK modulation, bidirectional two-way communication
 - Long battery life for battery-powered applications
-- LoRa technology is capable of demodulating 20&nbsp;dB below noise level which significantly improves immunity to interference when combined with integrated forward error
+- LoRa technology is capable of demodulating 20 dB below noise level which significantly improves immunity to interference when combined with integrated forward error
-- **Operating temperature**: -30°&nbsp;C ~ 85°&nbsp;C (industrial grade)
+- **Operating temperature**: -30° C ~ 85° C (industrial grade)
-- **Storage temperature**: -40°&nbsp;C ~ 85°&nbsp;C (non-condensing)
+- **Storage temperature**: -40° C ~ 85° C (non-condensing)

 ## Specifications